Code-Institute-Submissions/iKelvvv-MS4/README.md

 -   To have the ability to contact the restaurant for any enquiries.

 ### User Stories
-Throughout the project I used the GitHub projects board to log all user stories.
-This helped me keep focus on the necesarry tasks as I would move them to the in progress lane as I'm working on the story.
-I would then move them to the done lane once the story has been completed.
+Throughout the project I used the GitHub projects board to log all user stories as my project management tool.
+This helped me keep focus on the necesarry tasks as I would move them to the "in progress lane" as I'm working on the story.
+I would then move them to the "done" lane once the story has been completed.

 ![user_story_board](documentation_assets/images/project_board.png)